 With the imminent return of 452 Squadron RAAF to Australia, 457 Squadron was redeployed for more active service with 11 Group at Redhill, just south of London, on 22 March 1942.
 For the next two months it conducted patrols over south-east England and the English Channel, and escorted bombing raids and conducted sweeps to engage enemy aircraft in the skies above occupied France and Belgium.
 During its short period of active operations, No 457 Squadron had shot down nine enemy aircraft as well as damaging a further seven.
 In constant contact with enemy fighters and sophisticated anti-aircraft defences however, Squadron loses began to mount.

-Under orders to return to Australia, 457 Squadron withdrew from operations in Britain on 28 May 1942.
-It sailed for home on 21 June, arrived in Melbourne on 13 August, and re-assembled at Richmond on 6 September.
+On 28 May 1942 British Prime Minister Winston Churchill agreed to an Australian Government request to dispatch three fully equipped Spitfire squadrons to Australia to reinforce the RAAF.
+The squadrons selected were the Australian No. 452 and No. 457 Squadrons as well as the British No. 54 Squadron RAF.
+Accordingly, No. 457 Squadron was withdrawn from operations on 28 May to prepare to be redeployed to Australia.
+By this time, its pilots had been credited with five confirmed "kills" and another four "probables" and damaging seven aircraft.
+It sailed for home on 21 June on board the MV Stirling Castle, which was also carrying the men of No. 452 and No. 54 Squadrons.
+Stirling Castle arrived in Melbourne on 13 August, and 457 Squadron re-assembled at Richmond on 6 September.
 The squadron began refresher training at Richmond with a motley collection of aircraft, its Spitfires having being commandeered in transit by the Royal Air Force in the Middle East.

 457 Squadron returned to front-line service on 31 January 1943, under 1 Fighter Wing, defending Darwin.
 It was re-equipped with an updated version of the Spitfire, imported from Britain, which arrived in a grey and green camouflage scheme.
 This led to the squadron nicknaming itself the "Grey Nurse Squadron" and adorning its aircraft with a distinctive shark's mouth on the nose.
 During an attack on Darwin in March 1943, the Spitfires engaged an enemy force of 46 bombers and fighters, downing up to six enemy aircraft without loss.
 During the squadron's time as part of Darwin's air garrison it detached aircraft on several occasions to Milingimbi, Drysdale, Perth and Exmouth.
 For the remainder of 1943, the Spitfires were engaged in constant combat with enemy aircraft, taking a heavy toll of Japanese aircraft.